adityasgit-hub/complete-c-programming/README.md

-# C-programming
+<h2>C programming</h2>

-This repository consists of codes, info, and many more things that I learned in my freshman year.
+<p>In this repo I have covered C programming and mostly DSA in C programming and everything which I was taught in my freshman year.</p>